bw-project-zak-web30/backend/README.md

             "removed": 1
         }

-## USER -OWNER- GET for all equipment they are renting out.
+## User can get all equipment they are renting out.
     GET /api/users/:id/rentals

     RETURNS - if successful, an array of rentals